 In my next role, I hope to continue this pattern.
 To be able to ask interesting questions, help find answers, and experiment with ways to make the information I learn accessible and useful.
 Sound like your cup of tea?
 I’d love to hear from you.

 On a more personal note, my physical locations have also been on a bit of a winding path.
 I grew up and attended all levels of school in New England (Connecticut, Rhode Island, Maine, fwiw).
-I moved to Orlando, FL for work and survived the scorching heat for a few years, and have recently relocated to Seattle, WA with my boyfriend (no, it doesn’t really rain every day).
-We have a dog that I’m
+I moved to Orlando, FL for work and survived the scorching heat for a few years before moving to Seattle, WA with my partner in 2016.
+Before you ask, no, it doesn’t really rain every day.

 mildly obsessed with.
-His name is Sherlock.
-He’s a long-haired dachshund-mix.
-If you and I are having a video call, there’s about an 80% chance that Sherlock’s snoozing away on my lap while we chat.
+His name is Pixel and he’s a Mini American Shepherd.
 In my free time, I like to hike, read, watch way too much Netflix, and practice aerial arts (particularly aerial silks – think Cirque du Soleil type things).
 Care to chat about anything I mentioned or something I left out?
 Find me on Twitter @ProQuesAsker or email me.